eejlny/SGRACEx1/README.md

 SGRACE offers two main modes of operation training and inference.
 The hardware operates end-to-end in inference mode so with a single invocation the whole model is executed while in training mode each layer is executed by the hardware independently so activations can be sent to the backpropagation loop on a per layer basis.

 In training mode the accelerator operates with 8-bit precision that is used to emulate a target precision from 8 to 1 bit for features, adjacency and weights.
 The hardware operates within the backpropagation loop and implements a form of hardware-aware quantized training.
-Then the resulting trained model can be used in inference with a customized and efficient pipeline for the precision selected during training.
-The FPGA logic is reconfigured to switch between the 8-bit training mode to a 1-bit inference mode, for example.
+Then, the resulting trained model can be used in inference with a customized and efficient pipeline for the precision selected during training.
+The FPGA logic is reconfigured to switch between the 8-bit training mode to downto a 1-bit inference mode, for example.

 You can find more information on SGRACE capabilities and performance here: